ahirsch17/SamePath/README.md

 It’s not about constant location tracking — it’s about showing you who’s on a similar schedule.

-⸻

-🔨 Tech Stack
-	•	React Native – UI and core logic
-	•	Expo Go – Used for development and testing
-	•	Figma – UI design and wireframes
-	•	Firebase (planned) – Secure backend for schedules and accounts
-	•	Expo Contacts & Location APIs – For optional syncing and contextual features

-⸻

 📱 Key Features
 	•	🗓 Schedule Setup – Users input their classes and availability